secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 - Communicating executive-level updates that come directly from leadership
 - Implementing an iterative change that has a track record of iteration and team member input
 - Updating and communicating changes to the Handbook
-- Providing awareness and generating excitement for a company-wide initiative (i.e. friends and family day, etc.)
+- Providing awareness and generating excitement for a company-wide initiative (i.e. Friends and Family Day, etc.)
-- Announcing and implementing a company-wide initiative (i.e. Direct messages in slack, internal comms campaign, etc.)
+- Announcing and implementing a company-wide initiative (i.e. Direct messages in Slack, internal comms campaign, etc.)
 - Training team members on new skills, business/technical acumen, etc
 - Much more!